1. Welcome and Intro

 For example, let's take a look at a real-life example.
 Yoast's page on writing great page titles for SEO.

 Below is a real-life example where the assigned values have been changed.
 The post title is "How to craft great page titles for SEO".
 The Browser title has been changed to "Crafting a good page title for SEO .
 Yoast guide to title tag SEO".
-The slug has been shortened to "post-titles-seo", and, the breadcrumb remains that same as the page title.
+The slug has been shortened to "page-titles-seo", and, the breadcrumb remains the same as the page title.

 These values get changed in order to better serve the purpose of the component.
 For example, the slug is short and to the point and the search engines will understand immediately.